 Use components of the respective class for “has-a”-relationships.

 Avoid the creation of base classes that are both virtual and non-virtual in the same hierarchy.
 (Clive - C++)

+Delegate initialization of the parent’s data components by calling the initialization operation of the parent type, particularly if the parent has private data components.

 6.41.6 Implications for language design and evolution